NANO Antivirus

 NANO Security Ltd is integrated into Security and Maintenance of Microsoft.
-The company was included in Microsoft's list of reputable antimalware producers until 2022.
+The company was included in Microsoft's list of reputable anti-malware producers until 2022.

 The software is intended for use in homes and small businesses.
 In 2017, NANO Antivirus Pro was included in the Russian Software Registry of the Ministry of Telecom and Mass Communications of the Russian Federation.

 Awards

 NANO Antivirus failed to pass the VB100 certification on the first attempt, but has since earned five consecutive VB100 awards.
-The award streak was interrupted when they failed to the certification, but then NANO Antivirus earned two more VB100 including the last certification.
+The award streak was interrupted when they failed the certification test, but then NANO Antivirus earned two more VB100 including the last certification.
 The VB100 team commended the product's quality.